mikkokallio/bicep-workshop/README.md

 ## Task 0.3: Create resource group

 If working in a shared subscription, it's important that each participant has a resource group with a unique name.
-Replace the example with e.g. `rg-workshop-mkallio`.
+Replace the example with something based on your name, e.g. `rg-workshop-mkallio`.

 `az group create --location westeurope --name rg-workshop-alastname`